GradPower: Powering Gradients for Faster Language Model Pre-Training: Introduction

 Furthermore, we show that GradPower can be also seamlessly integrated with other state-of-the-art optimizers, such as Muon~\citep{jordan2024muon, liu2025muon} and Blockwise LR~\citep{wang2025sharpness}, yielding additional performance improvements.

-\item \textbf{Theorectical analysis.} (1) Recent analyses suggest that steady progress along flat ``river-like'' directions is crucial for reducing loss in LLM pre-training~\citep{wang2024improving,wen2024understanding}.
-We show that AdamPower amplifies these directions, thereby accelerating optimization.
-(2) Moreover, for general \emph{smooth non-convex objectives}, we prove that augmenting adaptive optimizers (e.g., AdaGrad) with GradPower strictly accelerates their convergence in both low- and high-noise regimes, supporting the intuitions developed in Section~\ref{sec: motivation}. \end{itemize}
+\item \textbf{Theoretical analysis.} 1) Recent analyses suggest that steady progress along flat ``river-like'' directions is crucial for reducing loss in LLM pre-training~\citep{wang2024improving,wen2024understanding}.
+We show that AdamWPower amplifies these directions, thereby accelerating optimization.
+2) Moreover, for general \emph{smooth non-convex objectives}, we prove that augmenting adaptive optimizers (e.g., AdaGrad) with GradPower strictly accelerates their convergence in both low- and high-noise regimes, supporting the intuitions developed in Section~\ref{sec: motivation}. \end{itemize}